endlessm/eos-data-distribution/README.md

  * **Face** - A connection to the NFD program.
 Effectively an API around a UNIX socket connection that lets you register prefixes and express interests, among other things.

+## License

+This package is licensed under the LGPLv3+.